 The currency of Maldives is the rufiyaa (MVR).
 The exchange rate of rufiyaas to US dollars is 1 USD=15,42 MVR.
 But it is an official exchange rate.
 If you pay in cash in small bills ($1, 5, 10, 20) in shops, cafes, there the exchange rate is 1 USD=15 MVR.
-That’s why when paying for your guest house, transfer (a speedboat) and excursions, you’d better pay in USD.
+That’s why when paying for your guest house, transfer (a speedboat), and excursions, you’d better pay in USD.

-Note: Of course you can travel Maldives on a very low budget, not spending much money on activities/transfer/meals.
+Note: Of course you can travel to Maldives on a very low budget, not spending much money on activities/transfers/meals.
 But will you have much to remember when you get home, apart from the beach and ocean?
-It’s unlikely you’ll get back to Maldives another time after visiting this place once, so try and get the most out of your holidays there.
+It’s unlikely you’ll get back to the Maldives another time after visiting this place once, so try and get the most out of your holidays there.
 Don’t deprive yourself of pleasure and positive emotions trying to save some dollars.

-It is believed that the tourist season in Maldives lasts from November till April.
+It is believed that the tourist season in the Maldives lasts from November till April.
 At that time there are more sunny days and less cloudy ones.
 But because of the El Nino influence and global warming, the season has shifted, and today it is sunny in May-June.
 July was rainy, and in August the sun shines again.

-So called “low season” lasts from May till the end of October.
+The so-called “low season” lasts from May till the end of October.
 During these months it’s likely that it’ll rain, but everything is relative because the weather is different in various atolls.
 Apart from that, in the low season ocean becomes more restless, and they may cancel a ferry or a speedboat because of that.

 The best weather forecasting website.